“Now, explain it to me like I’m a four-year-old.”*

 Excellent communication skills have been linked to career advancement and could even signal a possibility of being considered leadership material.
 Jenna Goudreau, a Forbes contributor – drawing upon a new year-long study of over 4,000 college-educated professionals and 268 senior executives, conducted by CTI and in partnership with Marie Claire magazine – listed the ten worst communication mistakes for your career.
 These blunders included rambling, sounding uneducated, making racially biased comments, and avoiding eye contact.

-And we should also endeavor to explain, like Denzel Washington, in the movie ‘Philadelphia’*, our points of view in such a way that conveys an ‘aha moment’ to a four-year-old child.
+And we should also endeavour to explain, like Denzel Washington, in the movie ‘Philadelphia’*, our points of view in such a way that conveys an ‘aha moment’ to a four-year-old child.

 ———————